 - Lock the folding hook on the stem in the bolt on the rear brake

 To unfold the Kugoo S1 Pro:

-- lift the handlebar into the functional position, make sure the locking bolt comes into place
+- Lift the handlebar into the functional position, and make sure the locking bolt comes into place

 The right thumb lever is for accelerating, and the left one is for braking using the electromagnetic brake.